Varun0157/distributed-sub-linear-mst/README.md

-Implementations of the calculation of a Minimum Spanning Tree of a given graph in a distributed setting, assuming sub-linear memory per node, as defined [by Mohsen Ghaffari](https://people.csail.mit.edu/ghaffari/MPA19/Notes/MPA.pdf).
+An implementation of the calculation of a Minimum Spanning Tree of a given graph in a distributed setting, assuming sub-linear memory per node, as defined [by Mohsen Ghaffari](https://people.csail.mit.edu/ghaffari/MPA19/Notes/MPA.pdf).

-The implementation sports red-blue randomness and a tree-like structure of distributed nodes with sub-linear memory, with mutexes to control the flow of edges up and down.

-The implementation is inspired by [an assignment document from the University of Freiburg](./docs/solution_12.pdf).
+It sports red-blue randomness and a tree-like structure of distributed nodes with sub-linear memory, with mutexes to control the flow of edges up and down.
+It is inspired by [an assignment document from the University of Freiburg](./docs/solution_12.pdf).

 ### Run